litecodeai/cursor_resources/cursor_troubleshooting/basic_troubleshooting_questions.md

 **LLM Details**

-Specify which LLM you are using:
+Wich LLM you are using?

 Normal Chat: